didiooi/beginnersguideML/README.md

 - [Kaggle](https://www.kaggle.com/): Run through [tutorials](https://www.kaggle.com/wiki/Tutorials) and start with solving the [Titanic problem](https://www.kaggle.com/c/titanic) with Machine Learning!
 - Forking from existing and popular [GitHub](https://www.github.com) repositories and play with it!

-## Learning Resources for Machine Learning
+## Resources for Machine Learning
-Andrew Ng's Stanford [**Machine Learning** course](https://www.coursera.org/learn/machine-learning) is a great place to start if you already have a strong science and math background.
-For more theoretical background behind Statistical Learning, which is an advanced branch of statistics invented in conjunction with Machine Learning, your best bet will be [**Introduction to Statistical Learning**](http://www-bcf.usc.edu/~gareth/ISL/) If you want the classic beginner's guide to ML and needs some refresher with math, definitely go to Chris Bishop's [**Pattern Recognition**](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf).
-If you're feeling extra adventurous and would love to learn more theoretical and mathematical background, try Hastie's [Introduction to Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/)
+Andrew Ng's Stanford (now Google's) [**Machine Learning** course](https://www.coursera.org/learn/machine-learning) is a great place to start if you already have a strong science and math background.
+For the theoretical background behind Statistical Learning, which is an advanced branch of statistics invented in conjunction with Machine Learning, your best bet will be [**Introduction to Statistical Learning**](http://www-bcf.usc.edu/~gareth/ISL/).
+If you want the *classic* beginner's guide to ML and needs some refresher with math, definitely go to Chris Bishop's [**Pattern Recognition**](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf).
+If you're feeling extra adventurous and would love to learn the theoretical and mathematical background, try Hastie's [Introduction to Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/)

 ### Resources for Deep Learning
 - For **Deep Learning**, there is no other place to start with than Ian Goodfellow et al's [Deep Learning](http://www.deeplearningbook.org/) book.
-- Deep Learning course by Andrew Ng at [deeplearning.ai](https://www.deeplearning.ai/)
+- Deep Learning course by Ng at [deeplearning.ai](https://www.deeplearning.ai/)
 - Jeremy Howard's [Fast AI](http://course.fast.ai/)
-- [Neural Network Zoo](http://www.asimovinstitute.org/neural-network-zoo/) - cheat sheet containing for most architectures
+- [Neural Network Zoo](http://www.asimovinstitute.org/neural-network-zoo/) - cheat sheet containing most NN architectures
-- [Neural Network playground with TensorFlow](http://playground.tensorflow.org) - a web app that lets you play with a real neural network running in your browser and click buttons and tweak parameters to see how it works.
+- [Neural Network playground with TensorFlow](http://playground.tensorflow.org) - a web app that lets you play with a real neural network (NN) running in your browser and click buttons and tweak parameters to see how it works.
 If you are unsure of what pressing all that buttons mean, read [Google's blog](https://cloud.google.com/blog/big-data/2016/07/understanding-neural-networks-with-tensorflow-playground)

 ![](https://github.com/didiooi/beginnersguideML/blob/master/Picture1.png)